-What vehicle is an AWD?
+What Vehicle is an AWD?

-All-wheel-drive vehicles are vehicles with power train and capability of functioning with all its wheels when needed or all the time.
+All-wheel-drive vehicles are vehicles with a power train and the capability of functioning with all its wheels when needed or all the time.

 Most AWD systems deliver power primarily to one set of wheels, front or rear at a time.

-The most common forms of all-wheel drive are 4×4 (four-wheel or 4WD) reflecting two axles with both wheels on each, 6×6 (six-wheel or 6WD) reflecting three axles with both wheels on each and 8×8 (eight-wheel or 8WD) reflecting four axles with both wheels on each.
+The most common forms of all-wheel drive are 4×4 (four-wheel or 4WD) reflecting two axles with both wheels on each, 6×6 (six-wheel or 6WD) reflecting three axles with both wheels on each, and 8×8 (eight-wheel or 8WD) reflecting four axles with both wheels on each.

 Any Difference Between 4WD and AWD?